dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 Many of the services listed above also support authentication using other systems, such as "master keys" or "shared keys".
 Although those are always valid methods to authenticate your application (and Dapr continues to support them, as explained in each component's reference page), using Azure AD when possible offers various benefits, including:

 - The ability to leverage Managed Service Identities, which allow your application to authenticate with Azure AD, and obtain an access token to make requests to Azure services, without the need to use any credential.
 When your application is running on a supported Azure service (including, but not limited to, Azure VMs, Azure Kubernetes Service, Azure Web Apps, etc), an identity for your application can be assigned at the infrastructure level.
   This way, your code does not have to deal with credentials of any kind, removing the challenge of safely managing credentials, allowing greater separation of concerns between development and operations teams and reducing the number of people with access to credentials, and lastly simplifying operational aspects–especially when multiple environments are used.
 - Using RBAC (Role-Based Access Control) with supported services (such as Azure Storage and Cosmos DB), permissions given to an application can be fine-tuned, for example allowing restricting access to a subset of data or making it read-only.
 - Better auditing for access.
 - Ability to authenticate using certificates (optional).

-## Credentials
+## Credentials metadata fields

-To authenticate with Azure AD, you will need to add the following credentials as values in the metadata for your Dapr component (read the next section on how to create them).
+To authenticate with Azure AD, you will need to add the following credentials as values in the metadata for your Dapr component (read the next section for how to create them).
 There are multiple options depending on the way you have chosen to pass the credentials to your Dapr service.

 **Authenticating using client credentials:**